JRuizM01/Dimensional-Modeling-Snowlfake/README.md

 **MILESTONES:**
 - Identified the necessary tables needed for the star schema of each process (See Business Matrix --> Business Matrix JensenCo.png)
-- Created an ERD through LucidChart for each business process:
+- Created a star schema ERD through LucidChart for each business process:
-      -
+      - You can see each ERDs (in png format) for Inbound Order, Outbound Order, and Inventory
+- Put all the new star-schema ERDs together to form a snowflake-shaped common ERD (see NewSnowflakeERDJCo.png)